Home

 Special Melbourne River Cruises

-On Friday and Saturday nights you can book a special luxury dining cruise - great food, wine and atmosphere along the glowing city lights over the Yarra.
+On Friday and Saturday nights you can book a special luxury dinner cruise - great food, wine and atmosphere along the glowing city lights over the Yarra.

 And then at different times of the year, you can take special Yarra River cruises: